onflow/flow/docs/content/fusd/transactions.md

 No funds are transferred or lost if the transaction fails.

 - `amount`: The amount of FUSD transfer (e.g. 10.0)
-- `to`: The recipient account address.
+- `recipient`: The recipient account address.

 ```cadence:title=transfer_fusd.cdc
 // Mainnet